 - A current official bank statement (less than six months old) for each individual providing financial support (yourself and/or each sponsor).
 The statement should clearly indicate the name(s) of the account holder(s) and the actual amount of money in the account(s).

-Financial Certificate Form allows you to certify that you currently have sufficiant funds to pay for tuition, fees, and books for your first year in gradutate school at Morgan State University.
-If you have a relative that will provide you room and board in additon to full financial support please fill out an Affidavit of Support (I-134)
+Financial Certificate Form allows you to certify that you currently have sufficient funds to pay for tuition, fees, and books for your first year in graduate school at Morgan State University.
+If you have a relative that will provide you room and board in addition to full financial support please fill out an Affidavit of Support (I-134)

 If you have a sponsor, the following information from each sponsor is required:

 - A notarized letter of guarantee completed and signed by your sponsor.

 - If you have dependent(s), please see the Financial Certificate Form for the additional financial support required for each dependent.